 \subsection{Linear regression using other priors}

-Instead of the hard-spike-and-slab prior with a Laplace slab, we may use a normal slab, but use an undetermined mean selected by the empirical Bayes method, as in the sequence model.
-The advantage is that posterior conjugacy given the selected subset can be retained, allowing explicit expressions.
-Belitser and Ghosal \cite{belitserghosal16} followed the oracle approach of Belitser \cite{belitser17} to quantify risk locally at every point to define the optimal concentration and established results analogous to Castillo et al. \cite{csv15}.
-Moreover, uniformly over the collection of all parameter values satisfying the excessive bias restriction condition, they showed that an appropriately inflated Bayesian credible ball of the optimal size has adequate frequentist coverage simultaneously for any sparsity level.
-Other references of Bayesian high-dimensional linear regression includes Narisetty and He \cite{narisettyhe14}, who considered an alternative to the posterior measure called the {\em skinny Gibbs posterior} that avoids an important computational bottleneck, and established its contraction at the true coefficient at the optimal rate.
+Instead of the hard-spike-and-slab prior with a Laplace slab, we may use a normal slab with an undetermined mean selected via empirical Bayes, as in the sequence model.
+The advantage is that posterior conjugacy, given the chosen subset, can be retained, allowing explicit expressions.
+Belitser and Ghosal \cite{belitserghosal16} followed the oracle approach of Belitser \cite{belitser17} to quantify risk locally at each point, thereby defining the optimal concentration, and established results analogous to those of Castillo et al. \cite{csv15}.
+Moreover, uniformly over the collection of all parameter values satisfying the excessive-bias restriction, they showed that an appropriately inflated Bayesian credible ball of the optimal size has adequate frequentist coverage for any sparsity level.
+Other references on Bayesian high-dimensional linear regression include Narisetty and He \cite{narisettyhe14}, who considered an alternative to the posterior measure called the {\em skinny Gibbs posterior}, which avoids a critical computational bottleneck and establishes contraction at the true coefficient at the optimal rate.

-An alternative to using independent hard-spike-and-Laplace slab is to use an elliptical Laplace prior on the selected coefficients through a set selection prior in the spirit of \eqref{subsprior}, but adjusted for the normalizing constant appearing in the elliptical Laplace distribution.
+An alternative to using an independent hard-spike-and-Laplace slab is to use an elliptical Laplace prior on the selected coefficients through a set selection prior in the spirit of \eqref{subsprior}, but adjusted for the normalizing constant appearing in the elliptical Laplace distribution.
 Gao et al. \cite{gvz15} considered this prior for a structured linear model $Y=L_X \beta+\varepsilon$, where $L_X$ is a linear operator depending on $X$ and $\varepsilon$ is a vector of errors assumed to have only sub-Gaussian tails, and obtained minimax contraction rates.
-Apart from linear regression, their setup includes stochastic block models, biclustering, linear regression with group sparsity, multi-task learning, dictionary learning, and others.
+Apart from linear regression, their setup includes stochastic block models, biclustering, group-sparse linear regression, multi-task learning, dictionary learning, and others.